Zum Inhalt

 Authentifizierung

-To successfully load OAuth2-protected layer(s) in QField, the QGIS project must be setup to use OAuth2.
+To successfully load OAuth2-protected layers in QField, these layers must be setup to use OAuth2 in QGIS.

 To setup a WFS with OAuth2 in QGIS follow these steps in the QGIS project configuration.